Scottish Parliament: Legislative functions and powers

-The Scotland Act 2012 and the Scotland Act 2016 extended the devolved competencies, including areas such as taxation powers, welfare and elections to the Scottish parliament.
 The United Kingdom Internal Market Act 2020 is intended to restrict the operation of devolved powers.
-The latter legislation, passed under the regime of Boris Johnson, gives UK ministers extended powers to enforce mutual recognition of regulations across the UK, and the exemptions permitted for the devolved administrations are significantly less extensive than previous exemptions under the EU Single Market rules.
-It both legally and practically restrains the legislative competence of the Parliament and undermines devolution.
-The business secretary tacitly acknowledged this fact in the impact assessment that the BEIS department was obliged to publish alongside the bill, which states: "The final cost of this legislation is the potentially reduced ability for different parts of the UK to achieve local policy benefits.
+The primary purpose of the act is to limit the autonomy of the devolved institutions in policy areas that could generate potential barriers to interior UK trade.
+It was passed under the second ministry of Boris Johnson.
+Following Brexit, the UK is no longer directly subject to EU law.
+The European Union (Withdrawal) Act 2018 created a presumption that powers would remain within the competence of the devolved parliaments, but the Scottish and UK governments could not agree on how to deal with areas of where common frameworks could not be agreed.
+The act gives UK ministers extended powers to enforce mutual recognition of regulations across the UK, and the exemptions permitted for the devolved administrations are significantly less extensive than previous exemptions under the EU Single Market rules.

+The act both legally and practically restrains the legislative competence of the Parliament and undermines devolution.
+The impact assessment published by the Department for Business, Energy and Industrial Strategy noted: "The final cost of this legislation is the potentially reduced ability for different parts of the UK to achieve local policy benefits.
 While this legislation does not constrain the ability of different parts of the UK to introduce distinct policies, to the extent that those policies may be enforceable on a reduced number of businesses might make it harder to realise fully the benefits of those policies."
+The legislation undermines the freedom of action, regulatory competence and authority of the Parliament, limiting its ability to make different economic or social choices from those by the UK Parliament.
+It also limits the Scottish Government's ability to focus and plan investment in infrastructure in Scotland.

-Although the UK Government stated on publication that the proposed bill sought to "protect the integrity of the UK's single market", the legislation has been heavily criticised for its dealings with the devolved nations.
+Although the UK Government stated on publication that the proposed bill sought to "protect the integrity of the UK's single market", the legislation has been criticised for its dealings with the devolved nations.
 First Minister Nicola Sturgeon called the bill a "full frontal assault on devolution".
-The legislation undermines the freedom of action, regulatory competence and authority of the Parliament, limiting its ability to make different economic or social choices from those made in Westminster, and to focus and plan investment in infrastructure in Scotland.
+The Secretary of State for Scotland Alister Jack rejected Sturgeon's comments, saying the Bill "will strengthen the Scottish Parliament and create new opportunities for Scotland."

 Under the terms of the Scotland Acts, the Parliament of the United Kingdom agreed to devolve some of its responsibilities over Scottish domestic policy to the Scottish Parliament.
 The Scotland Act 1998 enabled the Scottish Parliament to pass primary legislation on these issues, and to hold the Scottish Government to account.
-Although the Westminster Parliament retains the authority to legislate on devolved matters, under the Sewell convention it is understood that it will not do so without the consent of the Scottish Parliament.
+Although the Westminster Parliament retains the authority to legislate on devolved matters, under the Sewel convention it is understood that it will not do so without the consent of the Scottish Parliament.